-These are very common and occur in about 40% of all newborns.
+Naevus simplex is very common and occurs in about 40% of all newborns.
 They are usually small flat patches of pink or red skin with poorly defined borders.
-They are commonly found at the nape of the neck (stork bite), on the forehead between the eyebrows (angel's kiss) or on the eyelids.
+They are commonly found at the nape of the neck (stork bite, erythema nuchae), on the forehead between the eyebrows (angel's kiss) or on the eyelids.
 They become more intense in colour and noticeable when the child is crying.
 Most lesions will spontaneously disappear within the first year of life.
 Stork bites tend to be more persistent and may remain unchanged into adult life in 50% of cases.

-These are much less common than salmon patches, occurring in about 0.3% of newborns.
-A port wine stain is usually a large flat patch of purple or dark red skin with well-defined borders.
+Port-wine stains are much less common than salmon patches, occurring in about 0.3% of newborns.
+A port-wine stain is usually a large flat patch of purple or dark red skin with well-defined borders.
 At birth the surface of the port-wine stain is flat, but in time it becomes bumpy and often more unsightly.
 The face is most commonly affected although they can occur anywhere on the body.
 Where present, they generally appear on one side of the body with a sharp mid-line cut-off.